 In July 2020, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$1.5 billion aggregate principal amount of 4.250% senior unsecured notes due 2031 at par and later in July 2020, an additional \$1.5 billion of the same series of notes were issued at a price of 102%.
-The net proceeds will be used to pay related fees and expenses and for general corporate purposes, including repaying certain indebtedness, including repayment of all of CCO Holdings' 5.875% senior notes due April 1, 2024, as well as distributions to our parent companies to fund buybacks of Charter Class A common stock and Charter Holdings common units.
+The net proceeds will be used to pay related fees and expenses and for general corporate purposes, including repaying certain indebtedness, including repayment of all of CCO Holdings' 5.875% senior notes due April 1, 2024, as well as funding buybacks of Charter Class A common stock and Charter Holdings common units.